-Blow-In Insulation Contractors in NY, NJ & PA
+Blown-In Insulation Contractors in NY, NJ & PA

 By being able to be installed quickly while still providing exceptional efficiency, blown insulation is a perfect choice for homeowners and contractors who want a fast, affordable solution for insulating every area of their home, including the attic.

-What Is Blown Insulation?
+What Is Blown-In Insulation?

-One of the most popular types of insulation, blown insulation is installed with the aid of a machine that experienced insulation installers use to blow loose-fill insulation into various locations, such as walls and attics.
+One of the most popular types of insulation, blown-in insulation is installed with the aid of a machine that experienced insulation installers use to blow loose-fill insulation into various locations, such as walls and attics.

 This type of insulation offers versatility and the ability to fill even the smallest cracks to allow for enhanced thermal protection as well as noise insulation.
-It can provide these benefits without the labor-intensive installation of other types of insulation such as fiberglass batts.
+It can provide these benefits without the labor-intensive installation of other types of insulation, such as fiberglass batts.

-What Are the Benefits of Blown Insulation?
+What Are the Benefits of Blown-In Insulation?

-Blown (sometimes referred to as blow-in insulation) offers a variety of perks and benefits for your home.
+Blown-in insulation offers a variety of perks and benefits for your home.
 Some of these include:

 - Increased energy efficiency and savings on electric bills

-exceeding the weight limits of ½” drywall, making it an effective option where other insulation would be too heavy or not provide enough protection
+- Extremely high R-values of up to R-70 without exceeding the weight limits of ½-inch drywall, making it an effective option where other insulation would be too heavy or not provide enough protection

 - The ability to retain its R-value longer than other types of insulation

-- An easy installation method
+- Easy installation

-- And much more
+- And much more!

 Blown insulation is made of small pieces of insulation that are blown into a space, while batt insulation looks like a blanket that can be cut to fit the space it is insulating, and spray insulation is applied wet and then expands to fit its location.

-Batt insulation is typically easier to install than blown or spray insulation, but is not as efficient at sealing small spaces.
-Spray foam tends to be extremely efficient, but is more costly than both fiberglass and cellulose loose-fill insulation.
+Batt insulation is typically easier to install than blown or spray insulation but is not as efficient at sealing small spaces.
+Spray foam tends to be extremely efficient but is more costly than both fiberglass and cellulose loose-fill insulation.